surveygraph/surveygraphr/README.md

 ### Download and install

 A local version of the package can be obtained by downloading the zipped repository from our [GitHub](https://github.com/surveygraph/surveygraphr) organisation page, by selecting Code > Download ZIP.
-This downloads everything the entire repository, including files related to development that won't be included in the package available to end users.
+This downloads the entire repository, including files related to development that won't be included in the package available to end users.
 Or, if you use `git`, clone the repository in the usual way,

 ```
 git clone git@github.com:surveygraph/surveygraphr.git
 ```

-Neither of these approaches actually installs the package, which is done by running
+Neither of these approaches actually installs the package.
+To install from the source, run

 ```
 R CMD INSTALL .